Dangle (espionage)

 The goal of a dangle is to convince the second or foreign intelligence agency that they have changed loyalties by offering to act as a double agent.
-The dangle then feeds information to their original agency and/or gives disinformation to the second or foreign intelligence agency.
+The dangle's loyalty to their original agency remains intact.
+They then feeds information to their original agency and/or gives disinformation to the second or foreign intelligence agency.

 The KGB believed that most dangles: